run-ai/docs/docs/developer/researcher-rest-api/overview.md

 ## Authentication

+By default, researcher APIs are unauthenticated.
+To protect researcher API (and the researchers themselves), you must [configure researcher authentication](../../admin/runai-setup/advanced/researcher-authentication.md).

-You must create a _Client Application_ to make API requests.
+Once configured, you must create a _Client Application_ to make API requests.
 Once you have an application, you can call an API to get a time-bound bearer token.
 You can use the token for subsequent API calls.
 See more information under [calling REST APIs](../rest-auth.md)